unsoluble/smalltime/README.md

 ### Languages

-The settings text is only in English currently, but I'm happy to accept and implement translations.
+The settings text is in English and Japanese currently (thanks @BrotherSharper!), and I'm happy to accept and implement more translations.

 ### Need Help?